Space Domain Awareness

-To augment Space Situational Awareness (SSA) space observation sensor data streams, many of these governments are now turning to Seradata’s SpaceTrak database for trusted information about the satellites including, owner, mission, sector, mass, orbit, dimensions, payloads, propulsion, health, pattern of life…
+To augment Space Domain Awareness, or Space Situational Awareness (SSA), space observation sensor data streams, many of these governments are now turning to Seradata’s SpaceTrak database for trusted information about the satellites including, owner, mission, sector, mass, orbit, dimensions, payloads, propulsion, health, pattern of life…

-From a civil governmental point of view the Space Situational Awareness concerns are: –
+From a civil governmental point of view the Space Domain Awareness concerns are: –

 - Protecting the space environment, i.e., not adding to and ideally reducing debris.
 How?

 - Via Space Traffic Management (STM), to reduce conjunction risk.

 - Regulation of operators – are they suitable entities to own/operate a Spacecraft?

 - Regulation of satellites – e.g., can the satellite de-orbit / graveyard at end of life?

 - Regulation of launch and launch sites to ensure range safety.

 Note, the above only covers the conjunction risk, there are other nonphysical concerns with Space Domain Awareness, including frequency interference, space weather and astronomy optical interference.